 In review, the Knoxville News Sentinel utilizes local reporters for local news stories and republishes content from the Associated Press and USA Today for national news.
-In actual news stories, there is little use of loaded language, however editorial pieces do utilize emotional wording such as this: Hypocritical politically motivated feminism is killing #MeToo.
+In actual news stories, there is little use of loaded language, however, editorial pieces do utilize emotional wording such as this: Hypocritical politically motivated feminism is killing #MeToo.
 Just ask Keith Ellison.
 In 2008, the Knoxville News Sentinel stopped endorsing Presidential candidates after a long history of selecting Republicans.
-They still endorse local politicians with a slight favoritism to Republican candidates.
+They still endorse local politicians with slight favoritism to Republican candidates.

 A factual search reveals they have not failed a news fact check, although some of their opinion columnists have, but not directly tied to the paper.

 Overall, we rate the Knoxville News Sentinel Least Biased for news reporting and slightly right-leaning editorially.
 We also rate them High for factual reporting due to proper sourcing and a clean news fact check record.
 (D. Van Zandt 8/24/2018) Updated (5/17/2020)